dotnet/aspnetcore/docs/BuildFromSource.md

 ### Running tests on command-line

 Tests are not run by default.
-Use the `-test` option to run tests in addition to building.
+Within an project's parent directory, use the `-test` option to run tests in addition to building.

 On Windows: